SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 Weather Data
 =================================================

-If electrical load profiles are simulated with the Richardson tool, heating load profiles with the demandlib, photovoltaic systems with the feedinlib or wind turbines with the windpowerlib, weather data must be stored here.
+If electrical load profiles are simulated with the Richardson tool, heating load profiles with the demandlib or photovoltaic systems with the feedinlib, weather data must be stored here.
 The weather data time system should be in conformity with the model’s time system, defined in the sheet "timesystem".

 - **timestamp**: Points in time to which the stored weather data are related.
 - **dhi**: diffuse horizontal irradiance in W/m\ :sup:`2`